Never Run Out of Fresh Produce! Succession Planting Tips & Tricks

 What crops should I succession plant?

-Succession planting is especially good for determinate crops, or crops that have one harvest and then are finished.
-Indeterminate vegetables will continue to produce after harvesting, so there’s no need to replace the plant until it stops producing.
+Consider the days to maturity to determine what plants to use in your succession planting plan.
+Determinate or one-and-done crops that have one harvest and then are finished are perfect for succession planting.
+Indeterminate vegetables will continue producing even after harvesting, so there’s no need to replace the plant until it stops producing.

-Quick-growing plants like radishes and greens are good for succession planting because you’ll always have a steady supply.
+Quick-growing plants like radishes and leafy greens are good for succession planting.
+Plant them every two weeks to ensure a steady supply.

-Cool-season crops (kale, lettuce, peas) can be planted in the spring and followed up with a warm-season crop like tomatoes, cucumbers, or peppers.
+Cool-season crops (kale, lettuce, peas) can be planted in the spring and followed up with warm-season crops like tomatoes, cucumbers, or peppers.
 After those plants are finished, you might have a chance for one last round of cool season crops in that same space.

 Succession planting really is a wonderful technique that helps you make the most of your garden space and time.
 It also allows the gardener more chances to grow, which is always a good thing!
 It can increase yields and prevent you from having dreaded “down times” when you have nothing to harvest.